-If the Issuer does not elect to redeem the Securities in accordance with Condition 6(f) following the occurrence of a Change of Control Event (as defined in the Conditions), the then prevailing interest rate per annum (and each subsequent interest rate per annum otherwise determined in accordance with the Conditions) shall be increased by 5 per cent. per annum with effect from (and including) the date on which the Change of Control Event occurred, see "Terms and Conditions of the Securities-Interest Payments-Step-up after Change of Control".
+If the Issuer does not elect to redeem the Securities in accordance with Condition 6(g), in the case of Euro Securities, or Condition 6(f), in the case of Sterling Securities, following the occurrence of a Change of Control Event (as defined in the relevant Conditions), the then prevailing interest rate per annum (and each subsequent interest rate per annum otherwise determined in accordance with the relevant Conditions) shall be increased by 5 per cent. per annum with effect from (and including) the date on which the Change of Control Event occurred, see "Terms and Conditions of the Euro Securities - Interest Payments - Step-up after Change of Control" and "Terms and Conditions of the Sterling Securities - Interest Payments - Step-up after Change of Control", respectively.

-If the Issuer does not elect to redeem the Securities in accordance with Condition 6(g) following the occurrence of an Equity Offering Linked Call Event (as defined in the Conditions) by the date falling 6 months after the Issue Date, the then prevailing interest rate per annum (and each subsequent interest rate per annum) shall be increased by 5 per cent. per annum with effect from (and including) the date falling 6 months after the Issue Date, see "Terms and Conditions of the Securities-Interest Payments-Step-up in connection with Equity Offering".
+If the Issuer does not elect to redeem the Securities in accordance with Condition 6(h) in the case of Euro Securities, or Condition 6(g), in the case of Sterling Securities, following the occurrence of an Equity Offering Linked Call Event (as defined in the relevant Conditions) by the date falling 6 months after the Issue Date of the relevant Securities, the then prevailing interest rate per annum (and each subsequent interest rate per annum) shall be increased by 5 per cent. per annum with effect from (and including) the date falling 6 months after the Issue Date of the relevant Securities, see "Terms and Conditions of the Euro Securities - Interest Payments - Step-up in connection with Equity Offering" and "Terms and Conditions of the Sterling Securities - Interest Payments - Step-up in connection with Equity Offering".

-The Issuer may, at its discretion, elect to defer all or part of any payment of interest on the Securities as more particularly described in "Terms and Conditions of the Securities-Optional Interest Deferral".
-Any amounts so deferred, together with further interest accrued thereon (at the interest rate per annum prevailing from time to time), shall constitute Arrears of Interest (as defined in the Conditions).
-The Issuer may pay outstanding Arrears of Interest, in whole or in part, at any time in accordance with the Conditions.
-Notwithstanding this, the Issuer shall pay any outstanding Arrears of Interest, in whole but not in part, on the first Mandatory Settlement Date, all as more particularly described in "Terms and Conditions of the Securities-Optional Interest Deferral-Mandatory Settlement".
+The Issuer may, at its discretion, elect to defer all or part of any payment of interest on the Securities as more particularly described in "Terms and Conditions of the Euro Securities - Optional Interest Deferral" and "Terms and Conditions of the Sterling Securities - Optional Interest Deferral".
+Any amounts so deferred, together with further interest accrued thereon (at the interest rate per annum prevailing from time to time), shall constitute Arrears of Interest (as defined in the relevant Conditions).
+The Issuer may pay outstanding Arrears of Interest, in whole or in part, at any time in accordance with the relevant Conditions.
+Notwithstanding this, the Issuer shall pay any outstanding Arrears of Interest, in whole but not in part, on the first Mandatory Settlement Date, all as more particularly described in "Terms and Conditions of the Euro Securities - Optional Interest Deferral - Mandatory Settlement".